-27 IUCN-WCPA 2018 definition of OECM is "A geographically defined space, not recognised as a protected area, which is governed and managed over the long-term in ways that deliver the effective in-situ conservation of biodiversity, with associated ecosystem services and cultural and spiritual values".
-28 Issuers are encouraged to provide additional information for coastal and marine areas, for example on maintenance and restoration of coastal vegetation like mangroves; the improvements in the productivity and risk management of landholdings.
+28 IUCN-WCPA 2018 definition of OECM is "A geographically defined space, not recognised as a protected area, which is governed and managed over the long-term in ways that deliver the effective in-situ conservation of biodiversity, with associated ecosystem services and cultural and spiritual values".

-28 Issuers are encouraged to provide additional information for coastal and marine areas, for example on maintenance and restoration of coastal vegetation like mangroves; the increase of health of coral reefs by reducing disease (degree of bleaching, age and size of living corals), as well as by reducing the sedimentation rate, nutrients in water and direct human damage.
+29 Issuers are encouraged to provide additional information for coastal and marine areas, for example on maintenance and restoration of coastal vegetation like mangroves; the increase of health of coral reefs by reducing disease (degree of bleaching, age and size of living corals), as well as by reducing the sedimentation rate, nutrients in water and direct human damage.

-29 Certified land management is an externally audited set of processes and activities that seek to improve environmental and animal welfare outcomes together with improvements in the productivity and risk management of landholdings.
+30 Certified land management is an externally audited set of processes and activities that seek to improve environmental and animal welfare outcomes together with improvements in the productivity and risk management of landholdings.

-30 This should not be reported as a sole indicator, but in conjunction with information on the corresponding protected area
+31 This should not be reported as a sole indicator, but in conjunction with information on the corresponding protected area.

-- Number of conservation workers (e.g. game wardens, rangers, natural park officials) trained in biodiversity conservation - Number of forestry personnel trained in biodiversity conservation - · Number of farmers trained in sustainable farming and biodiversity - Improvement of income of local populations in percentage - Number and/or capacity of nurseries created under the project in terms of seedlings or number of individual trees/shrubs per year
+- Number of conservation workers (e.g. game wardens, rangers, natural park officials) trained in biodiversity conservation - Number of forestry personnel trained in biodiversity conservation - Number of farmers trained in sustainable farming and biodiversity - Improvement of income of local populations in percentage - Number and/or capacity of nurseries created under the project in terms of seedlings or number of individual trees/shrubs per year